 If there’s one thing I can say to other parents living with MS, it’s to never give up.
 When I was diagnosed, they told me what the disease was, and said, “Don’t think too deep into it.
 Don’t scare yourself.
 Try to live life as if there’s nothing wrong.”
 But we all know that’s not true.
 MS has many hardships and I am only here today because I refused to give up.

-You’re going to do great things Isaac.
+You’re going to do great things Amelia.
 Your compassion has no limits, and I know you will use it as a driving force for your career and your life.

 I love you and want you to know that I am so proud of you.
-You’re the best son a father could ask for.
+You’re the best daughter a father could ask for.